diannita/diannita/README.md

 - 🔭 I’m currently working on **React and NodeJS Express** payments portal.
 - 🌱 I’m currently learning **Python, React, NodeJS, Vue**
 - 👯 I’m looking to collaborate on **Full stack development of the previous languages**
-- 🤔 I’m looking for help with **Back-end NodeJS Projects - adavanced development**
+- 🤔 I’m looking for help with **Back-end NodeJS Projects - advanced development**
 - 💬 Ask me about **NodeJS, cybersecurity, python**
 - 📫 How to reach me: **ingeniera.dianam@gmail.com**
 - ⚡ Fun fact: **I Love to research and learn as much as love playing drum and my family**